 (That said I have caught fish here, as has my buddy Clark, in all seasons.)

 Once you have explored this area, move downstream, under the bridge.
 You can work your way to Landing Avenue at which there is another park and water access.
 Be careful of the river mud the lower you get.

 Below Landing Avenue I would not advise wading although Clark knew some paths off River Road and we would fish from the reed filled banks.

 Jerry and I used to fish with the canoe from Landing on down to the mouth of the river.
 There are a few holes where trout hang out, but the saltwater beauties are there as well, Stripers in particular.

 It is one beautiful river and well worth exploring, even if you leave your fishing rod at home.

 For more on how to catch a trout, click here.

-BTW – You can subscribe to my quarterly newsletter below.
+BTW – You can subscribe to my annual newsletter below.
 No junk will be sent – I promise!

 Please use the icons below to share and thanks for the support!